 Naming: Use the user's name verbatim if given.
 If they didn't specify, blend "Gip" or "Gipity" into the name (e.g. "Gipity Racer", "Gip Tac Toe") - be creative but don't force it.

-This creates a playable game immediately - colored rectangle player, keyboard controls, arcade physics, ground platform.
+This creates a playable game immediately - colored rectangle player, arcade physics, ground platform, and controls that work on desktop AND mobile out of the box (WASD/arrows + Space on keyboard; a floating virtual joystick, Jump button, and fullscreen toggle on touch devices).
 Then edit scenes/game.js and settings.js to build your game.

 Project Structure